ADI-AJ/EDA/README.md

 # Data-Analysis

-## These are data analysis projects done by me with use of python libraries like Pandas, Matplotlib, Seaborn etc
+## These are Exploratory Data Analysis projects done using python libraries such as Pandas, Numpy, Matplotlib and Seaborn.